 I wanted to have something interesting to say.
 I was so anxious, though; I could hardly read, never mind, take in the information!

 The dinner – the guys talked about football and cooking.

-I was asked how many centimeters are in this …. teacher pointing at 1m.
+I was asked how many centimetres are in this …. the teacher pointing at 1m.
 I felt acute embarrassment as I could not answer.

-The reason I could not answer was because I needed glasses and did not want to wear them!
+The reason I could not answer was that I needed glasses and did not want to wear them!

-I never said this in the class, when I could not answer the question, as the pain and embarrassment were excruciating.
+I never said this in class when I could not answer the question, as the pain and embarrassment were excruciating.